-R&D / Design – Because the PC, mobile and consumer electronics industries are characterized by rapid technological developments, Apple’s ability to compete successfully heavily dependents upon its ability to bring competitive products and services to the market on a continuos basis.
+R&D / Design – Because the PC, mobile and consumer electronics industries are characterized by rapid technological developments, Apple’s ability to compete successfully heavily dependents upon its ability to bring competitive products and services to the market on a continuous basis.
 That’s why Apple has been a very consistent R&D spender, reporting increased R&D expenditures each year since 1998.
 Apple spends huge amounts on R&D, almost $2b every quarter.
 However, compared to other leading technology companies Apple’s R&D spending relative to its sales is modest.

 Marketing – Apple has four main channels of distribution through which it sells products and services.
 Apple’s marketing budget is spent mainly on the use of a marketing communication mix that entails advertising, public relations, events and experiences and direct selling.

 Sourcing – Apple works with hundreds of suppliers from all around the world and maintains a highly sophisticated supply-chain management model.
-Suppliers compete with each-other on a global level.
+Suppliers compete with each other on a global level.

 Manufacturing – The majority of Apple’s products are being manufactured by outsourcing partners, primarily situated in Asia.
 A significant part of this manufacturing is performed by a small number of outsourcing partners, often in single locations.
 The sourced products are shipped to an assembling plant in China which turns it into a final product.

 Warehousing – The assembly plant in China ships products directly to consumers (via UPS/Fedex) for those who buy from Apple’s Online Store.
-For other distribution channels such as retail stores, direct sales and other distributors, Apple will keep products at it’s single warehouse in California and supply products from there.
+For other distribution channels such as retail stores, direct sales, and other distributors, Apple will keep products at its single warehouse in California and supply products from there.

-Distribution – Apple sells its products and services via four channels of distribution: (i) online store, (ii) its own retail stores, (iii) a direct sales force and (iv) third party wholesalers / retailers / network carriers.
+Distribution – Apple sells its products and services via four channels of distribution: (i) online store, (ii) its own retail stores, (iii) a direct sales force and (iv) third-party wholesalers/ retailers/network carriers.